periklis92/focus.lang/docs/tutorials/01-intro.md

 In order to print "Hello World" to the console, we need to use the built-in module `Io`.
 Modules can contain a number of function and/or values.
 Here we call the function `print`.

-Try to `Run` (button in the top right) the program and see the output in the console below.
+Try to `Run` *(button in the top right or `F5`)* the program and see the output in the console below.

+## The `print` function

+The print function is a built-in function that can take any number of arguments and print them in the output in order.

+Try to split `"Hello"` and `"World"` into two separate strings and run the program again.
+Don't forget to leave an empty space between them.